 - Experience FOUR hands-on STEM activities such as using dough to teach circuits, designing their own wind measurement machine and creating your own experiment to identify mystery plastics

-- Leave with curriculum for 20 hands-on, video enhanced activities that put a creative twist on teaching STEM
+- Leave with curriculum for over 25 hands-on, video enhanced activities that put a creative twist on teaching STEM

 - Learn how to modify any activity to excite and engage kids in STEM using the SciGirls Seven